microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Azure_Monitor_Metrics.png" alt="Azure_Monitor_Metrics"/>

 You can read more about the Metrics Explorer for any Azure resource at https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-charts.
 Metrics for Azure SQL Database are kept for 90+ days.
-Yuo can also read more details about Metrics in Azure Monitor at https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-platform-metrics.
+You can also read more details about Metrics in Azure Monitor at https://docs.microsoft.com/en-us/azure/azure-monitor/platform/data-platform-metrics.

 As you can see in the screenshot there are several metrics you can use to view with the Metrics Explorer.
-The default view of Metrics Explorer is for a 24 hour period showing a 5 minute granularity.
-The Compute Utilization view is the last hour with a 1 minute granularity (which you can change).
+The default view of Metrics Explorer is for a 24-hour period showing a 5 minute granularity.
+The Compute Utilization view is the last hour with a 1-minute granularity (which you can change).
 To see the same view, select CPU percentage and change the capture for 1 hour.
-The granularity will change to 1 minute and should look like the following:
+The granularity will change to 1-minute and should look like the following:

 <img src="../graphics/Azure_Monitor_Metrics_CPU_1minrefresh.png" alt="Azure_Monitor_Metrics_CPU_1minrefresh"/>

-The default is a line chart but the Explorer view allows you to change the chart type.
+The default is a line chart, but the Explorer view allows you to change the chart type.
 There are various options with Metrics Explorer including the ability to show multiple metrics on the same chart.

 If you had configured Azure Monitor Logs with a Log Analytics workspace (**not required for this activity**), you could use the following Kusto Query to see the same type of results for CPU utilization for the database: